cxn304/USL_DIC/README.md

 # UNN_DIC
-This article had submitted to optics OPTICS AND LASERS IN ENGINEERING
+This article had submitted to OPTICS AND LASERS IN ENGINEERING